Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 - Motion designers feeding Illustrator assets directly into After Effects.

-- Those building a full creative suite — if you need Photoshop, Premiere, and InDesign anyway, the All Apps plan starts making financial sense.
+- Those building a full creative suite — if you need Photoshop, Premiere, and InDesign anyway, the All Apps plan starts making actual financial sense.

 - Freelancers targeting enterprise clients who require SOC 2 compliant file sharing and collaboration tools.